iCliniq Logo

 Introduction:

-During normal delivery, mostly the baby will be in cephalic presentation; that is, the head of the baby will be positioned downward, facing the mother's back, the chin will be tucked towards the baby's chest, and the back of the head will enter the pelvis.
-Usually, most babies come in this position within the 32 to 36th week of pregnancy.
+During normal delivery, the baby is mostly in a cephalic or vertex position or face presentation; that is, the head of the baby will be positioned downward, facing the mother's back, and the chin will be tucked towards the baby's chest.
+The back of the head will enter the pelvis.
+Most babies come in this position within the 32nd to 36th week of pregnancy.
 Although other fetal positions might have some difficulties during delivery, this article explains different abnormal fetal positions.

 What Does Abnormal Baby Position Mean?

 The position and presentation of the baby are often observed to avoid any complications during pregnancy.
-Each patient's risk factors are assessed by checking the patient's medical history for past pregnancies, obesity, hypertension, diabetes, and placenta previa.
+Each patient's risk factors are assessed by checking the patient's medical history for past pregnancies, obesity, hypertension (high blood pressure), diabetes (high blood sugar), and placenta previa (placental growth in the lower part of the uterus).
 A physical exam, ultrasound scan, or other prenatal tests may help in detecting abnormalities in the shape of the uterus, the amount of amniotic fluid, the position of the placenta, or a narrow pelvis.
 The conditions like diabetes, hypertension, and obesity are also treated.

-These tests can help to determine the fetal position of the medical personnel.
-To closely monitor the baby, frequent tests will be conducted in the late-term, around 36 weeks of pregnancy.
+These tests can help the medical professional to determine the spinning baby's position.
+To monitor the baby closely, frequent tests will be conducted in the late term, around 36 weeks of pregnancy.
 Once the labor begins, a healthcare professional will get a more accurate sense of the baby's position by doing a vaginal examination.
 When the cervix is dilated enough, the health care professionals will insert their fingers into the vagina to feel the baby's skull as the baby moves down in the birth canal.

 What Are the Factors that Increase the Risk of Abnormal Fetal Positioning?

-There are many factors that can increase the risk of abnormal fetal positioning, including:
+Many factors can increase the risk of abnormal fetal positioning, including:

 • Early labor or a premature baby can cause abnormal positioning; the baby may not have had time to come in proper preparation for birth yet.

-• If there are issues with the placenta, such as if the placenta is attached too low in the uterus or gets disconnected from the uterus before birth, it can prevent the baby from rotating and getting into the right position for birth.
+• Suppose there are issues with the placenta, such as if the placenta is attached too low in the uterus or gets disconnected from the uterus before birth.
+In that case, it can prevent the baby from rotating and getting into the right position for birth.

 • In the case of multiple pregnancies, it can be hard for each baby to get into a normal position because of the limited space created as the babies grow throughout the pregnancy.

-• If there is an abnormality in the shape of the uterus, such as a partial septate uterus, there might not be enough shape for a baby to move into position for birth.
+• Suppose there is an abnormality in the shape of the uterus, such as a partial septate uterus (rare uterovaginal malformation).
+In that case, there might not be enough shape for a baby to move into position for birth.

 • Fibroids in the uterus can also create less space for baby movement.